 As I review this last batch of stories, there is a clear trend in the conversation – and in the lessons being learned.
 We are all experiencing a decent amount of 20/20 hindsight, as teams wish for digital capabilities that didn’t make the priority list in days past.
 It’s important to note that our decisions of the past were not wrong.
 It’s just that in the future, we might weigh the potential value of new digital investments a little differently.

 - A thoughtful conversation about a firm in Northern Europe, which has historically been amazingly innovative and aggressive in implementing and iterating Lean Manufacturing principles, dwelled on their successes.
 However, for some reason they have never been interested in going to a paperless shop floor.
 Over the years, teams have made project proposals, but Operations was never interested in that type of change.
-Fast forward to the days of COVID-19, and this company has had to add headcount in the back office to get orders out the door (since work time and proximity have been hampered.
+Fast forward to the days of COVID-19, and this company has had to add headcount in the back office to get orders out the door (since work time and proximity are compromised).
 This company manufactures a complex product, and work orders typically stay open on the floor across shifts.
 Shop order packets are filled with critical information – but all of it is handwritten, as the organization never saw the value of going digital.

 DBC Lessons Learned – Lean Manufacturing mavens are correct in focusing on process before systems – when you automate a mess, you get an automated mess.
 But to get next-level productivity, there will come a time when digital tools, applied correctly, can take out muda (waste) and drive quality.

 - Another story of delayed change from the healthcare sector.
 This time, it was a firm that digitizes elements of the drug testing processes used to run clinical trials.
 This was a successful early-stage business that spent a good part of last year evaluating a re-platform and migration to cloud architecture, as they were projecting large and rapid growth in 2020.
-The size of the investment, along with the large change management impact, gave them pause, and progress had stalled completely.
+The size of the investment, along with the extensive change management impact, gave them pause, and progress had stalled completely.
 Suddenly the coronavirus hits, with a number of their customers looking to test new and novel treatments in a short amount of time.
-And now the company is scrambling – they had a chance to get out in front of it, and now they are working overtime to make a difficult system work for a booming business.
+The company is scrambling – they had a chance to get out in front of it, and now they are working overtime to make a problematic system work for a booming business.

 - A manufacturing firm relayed the story of their 20/20 hindsight – all around the difficult task of making spending cuts.
 They delayed an ambitious data lake / global repository project, and now are wishing they had not.
-The time line from “something is happening in China” to “Shelter-In-Place” came so fast, it was impossible to get the desired level of detail on inventory levels in the entire supply chain.
+The timeline from “something is happening in China” to “Shelter-In-Place” came so fast, it was impossible to get the desired level of detail on inventory levels in the entire supply chain.
 When the time came to make quick decisions, they did not have the deep insights to make surgical cuts.
-Armed with traditional reporting / visibility tools and data, they were only able to make bigger, broader hacks, and deal with the unforeseen impacts.
+Armed with traditional reporting/visibility tools and data, they were only able to make bigger, broader hacks, and deal with the unforeseen impacts.

 DBC Lessons Learned – When the impact of decisions increases, the same level of data that you had in the past is no longer good enough.
 In many areas of your business, the questions are coming faster, and the blades have to be sharper.